Neilhan2000/MiruHiru/README.md

     </div>

 + ### **Share to Community**
-    share your perfect challenges to the community for all MiruHiru users to participate
+    Share your perfect challenges to the community for all MiruHiru users to participate

     <div>
     <img src="assets/custom_upload_record.gif" height="280" />